koushisa/recoil-aspida-architecture/README.md

 Zenn's Scrap: https://zenn.dev/link/comments/c762aa47242900

-This architecture intended to scalable with Render As Fetch Pattern and co-location based structure.
+This architecture is opinionated, but intended to scalable with Render As Fetch Pattern and co-location based structure.

 Sample code includes some features for explanation.